 Fossé, Roger (Jules) (b.
 Sept.
 23, 1920, Pavilly, Seine-Inférieure [now Seine-Maritime], France - d.
 Dec.
 18, 1996, Saint-Hellier, Seine-Maritime), president of the Regional Council of Haute-Normandie (1986-92).

 Foster, Mike, byname of Murphy James Foster, Jr. (b.
 July 11, 1930, Shreveport, La.), governor of Louisiana (1996-2004); grandson of Murphy J. Foster.
 In June 1994 Gov. Edwin Edwards announced he was not running in 1995, leaving as wide open a field as Louisiana has had since 1979.
 Republicans in the October 1995 open primary included former governor Buddy Roemer and state senator Mike Foster.
-Democrats included state treasurer Mary Landrieu, attorney Phil Preis, Lieutenant Governor Melinda Schwegmann, state Rep. Robert Adley, and Congressman Cleo Fields.
+Democrats included state treasurer Mary Landrieu, attorney Phil Preis, Lieutenant Governor Melinda Schwegmann, state representative Robert Adley, and congressman Cleo Fields.
 Fields and Foster, their parties' top vote getters with 26% and 19%, respectively, went on to the November election where Foster bested Fields 63%-37%.
 Foster, a former Democrat who switched parties in the summer of 1995, was the second Republican to be elected governor of Louisiana since Reconstruction.
-He is a staunch conservative who opposes abortion rights and affirmative action.
+He was a staunch conservative who opposed abortion rights and affirmative action.
+He was reelected in 1999, defeating Democrat William J. Jefferson 62%-29%.
+His campaign benefited from the fact that Louisiana was enjoying an economic boom, and he took credit for improving schools and passing a popular tort reform law.
+He was blocked by term limits from seeking reelection in 2003.

 Foster, Murphy J(ames) (b.
 Jan.
 12, 1849, Franklin, La. - d.
 June 12, 1921, Dixie Plantation, near Franklin), governor of Louisiana (1892-1900).